AdobeDocs/target-dev.en/help/dev/implement/mobile/native-app.md

 ## Sync native code with web views

-The challenge when implementing [!DNL Target] in a native app with web views is that the [!DNL Adobe Experience Platform Mobile SDK] has already generated all necessary identifiers required for [!DNL Adobe] solutions to work seamlessly, but they are not yet visible to the web views because those identifiers are not on the native platform environment.
+The challenge when implementing [!DNL Target] in a native app with web views is that the [!DNL Adobe Experience Platform Mobile SDK] has already generated all necessary identifiers required for [!DNL Adobe] solutions to work seamlessly.
+However, the identifies are not yet visible to the web views because those identifiers are not on the native platform environment.
 Therefore, you must create a bridge to pass some SDK identifiers to the web views so that the visitor identity persists into the web environment.
-The failure to do this properly results in duplicate visits, which will affect your reporting.
+The failure to do this properly results in duplicate visits, which affects your reporting.

 Fortunately, the [!DNL Adobe Experience Platform Mobile SDK] provides a convenient method to generate [!DNL Adobe] parameters required for web views to consume and persist for the same visitor, shown in the following sample code: